barlukh/barlukh/README.md

 - 📖 Learning:
   - Low-level programming in C
-  - Pygame and basics of GameDev
+  - Raylib, Pygame and basics of GameDev

 - ⚙️ Languages:
   - C